Overview of the Examples

 Propeller Safety

-- Not clearing the areas around the propeller and behind the airplane during engine start can lead to injuries or property damage; always check the surroundings before starting the engine.
+- Failure to clear the areas around the propeller and behind the airplane during engine start can lead to injuries or property damage; always check the surroundings before starting the engine.

-- Passengers lacking awareness of propeller hazards increase the risk of injury; escort passengers while on the ramp.
+- Passengers who are unaware of propeller hazards increase the risk of injury; escort them while on the ramp.

-- Taxiing over loose objects or tiedown ropes can potentially damage the propeller or persons or property behind the aircraft; always maintain situational awareness and avoid taxiing over loose objects or ropes.
+- Taxiing over loose objects or tiedown ropes can damage the propeller, injure people, or damage property behind the aircraft; always maintain situational awareness and avoid taxiing over loose objects or ropes.

-Use of External Power Unit for Engine Starting
+Use of an External Power Unit for Engine Starting

-- Using a ground power unit with incorrect voltage or amperage can damage the electrical system; always verify the voltage and amperage before connecting the ground power unit.
+- Using a ground power unit with incorrect voltage or polarity can damage the electrical system; verify both before connecting it.

 Limitations During Engine Starting

-- Battery limitations can cause inadequate power for engine start and potential battery damage; make sure the battery is adequately charged and within its operating limits.
+- Battery limitations can cause insufficient power for engine start and potential battery damage; ensure the battery is fully charged and within its operating limits.

-- Prolonged use of the starter can cause overheating and potential starter damage; adhere to starter limitations times and recommended cooling periods.
+- Prolonged use of the starter can cause overheating and potential starter damage; adhere to starter limitation times and recommended cooling periods.

-- Inadequate engine lubrication can cause potential engine damage; monitor oil pressure gauges immediately after the engine starts and shut it down if pressure is not within limits.
+- Inadequate engine lubrication can cause engine damage; monitor the oil pressure gauge immediately after engine startup and shut the engine down if the pressure is outside the specified limits.

 Activities and Distractions While Taxiing

-- High workload while taxiing can lead to surface deviations and runway incursions; maintain focus and adhere to a sterile flight deck policy.
+- High workload during taxiing can lead to surface deviations and runway incursions; maintain focus and adhere to sterile flight deck policy.

 - Distractions from passengers or equipment increase the likelihood of surface deviations and runway incursions; manage passenger interactions and secure all equipment before taxiing.